Aam Aadmi Party

 Outside Delhi, the AAP cemented its popularity when it emerged as the principal opposition party in the 2017 Punjab Legislative Assembly election after securing 20 seats.
 In the subsequent 2022 Punjab Legislative Assembly election, AAP was elected as the main governing party after winning 92 seats.
-Following this, its member Bhagwant Mann was sworn in as the Chief Minister of Punjab.
-In December 2022, the party emerged as the third front in the politics of Gujarat after 2022 Gujarat Legislative Assembly election.
-It secured 12.92% of the votes polled and five seats in the Assembly.
-Apart from Gujarat, AAP is also accorded the status of state party in Goa.
-In the 2024 Jammu and Kashmir Legislative Assembly election, AAP opened its account in Jammu and Kashmir (union territory) by winning of Mehraj Malik of AAP from Doda Assembly constituency seat in Jammu region by a margin of 4538 votes, making him the first AAP MLA of Jammu and Kashmir (union territory).
+Following this, Bhagwant Mann was sworn in as the Chief Minister of Punjab.
+The party currently also has representation in Goa, Jammu and Kashmir, and Gujarat.
+The APP was formerly a member of the Indian National Developmental Inclusive Alliance until its withdrawal in 2025.